-An amount is not an assessable recoupment if it is included in the termination value of a depreciating asset; see Recoupment of cost on page 18.
+An amount is not an assessable recoupment if it is included in the termination value of a depreciating asset; see Recoupment of cost.

 There are special rules to work out the termination value of depreciating assets in certain circumstances.
-Some of the more common cases are covered from pages 19-23.
+Some of the more common cases are covered below.
 If you are not sure of the termination value of a depreciating asset, contact us or your recognised tax adviser.